govuk-one-login/data-analytics-platform/README.md

 * **RP Onboarding** — verifies that a new relying party's events are correctly reflected in the conform layer dim and ref tables
 * **Event Onboarding** — verifies that a new event type is processed and lands in the conform layer dim and fact journey tables correctly

+There is also an E2E regression test:
+* **Regression** — verifies the full pipeline end-to-end for an existing event type, including user_id hashing and extension processing.
+This is not currently in the CI/CD pipeline and is intended to be run manually as and when needed

 ###### RP Onboarding